paulrekaris/TGA-COVID19-Vaccine-Safety-Monitoring-Audit/FAQ.md

 **Cabinet Commitment (November 2020)**
 National Cabinet endorsed "active and comprehensive" COVID‑19 vaccine safety monitoring, to be delivered through TGA's COVID‑19 Vaccine Pharmacovigilance Plan.

+> “The TGA has developed a COVID-19 Vaccine Pharmacovigilance Plan that builds on its already well-established Adverse Events Monitoring System (AEMS) by improving capacity and capability for adverse event reporting to the TGA by state and territory health departments, expanding active surveillance systems for COVID-19 vaccines and enhancing existing processes for safety signal detection and investigation, public communications and implementation of regulatory and programmatic responses.
+International collaboration and building on existing partnerships with organisations in Australia that have high-level technical expertise in vaccine safety are also core elements of the plan.”— Australian COVID-19 Vaccination Policy, 13 November 2020, p.13

 **Why It Mattered**
 Enhanced post‑market monitoring was the regulatory safeguard that justified provisional, rather than standard, approval (less pre‑market evidence, faster access) and underpinned government mandates affecting employment, travel and social participation.